-A teen visiting South Florida from Brooklyn, New York is facing a number of very serious charges in connection with what police believe was an intentional hit-and-run involving a Miami Beach Police officer.
+A teen visiting Miami-Dade County from Brooklyn, New York is facing a number of very serious charges in connection with what police believe was an intentional hit-and-run involving a Miami Beach Police officer.

 The teen, who was allegedly street racing with another vehicle, was stopped by a police officer on a bicycle.
 When the officer asked the teen for his registration and driver’s license, the teen took off, dragging the police officer nearly 300 feet.
 The officer was injured but survived.